GuillaumeMCK/PyPass-SAB/README.md

 ## Why did I make this?
 Because it's boring to reinstall StartAllBack every 100 days.
 And especially for fun cause I wanted to make a patcher by myself, so I made this one.
-But if you want to support the developer of StartAllBack buy a license [here](https://www.startallback.com/).
+But if you want to support the developer of StartAllBack buy a licence [here](https://www.startallback.com/).

 ## What does it do?